Thelymitra xanthotricha: Taxonomy and naming

 Thelymitra xanthotricha was first formally described in 2004 by Jeff Jeanes and the description was published in Muelleria.
 The specific epithet (xanthotricha) means "yellow hair".

 Distribution and habitat

-The yellow tufted sun orchid grows with shrubs and sedges and is found between Perth and Brookton and between Esperance and Condingup.
+Yellow tufted sun orchid grows with shrubs and sedges and is found between Perth and Brookton and between Esperance and Condingup.

 Conservation

 Thelymitra xanthotricha is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.